Complexity in Bolza surface: Preliminaries

 \section{Preliminaries}

-In this section, we recall the notion of complexity of a system of curves on a surface, $(p,q,r)$-triangle and hyperelliptic surface.
+In this section, we recall the notions of complexity of a system of curves on a surface, $(p,q,r)$-triangle and hyperelliptic surfaces.
 Also, we describe the isometries of the Bolza surface.
-These are essential for the subsequent sections. \begin{definition} For a non-negative integer $k$, the \emph{$k$-th complexity} of a system of curves $\Omega$ on a surface $X$, denoted by $\mathcal{T}_k(\Omega)$, is the cardinality of the set below
+These are essential for the subsequent sections. \begin{definition} For a non-negative integer $k$, the \emph{$k$-th complexity} of a system of curves $\Omega$ on a surface $X$, denoted by $\mathcal{G}_k(\Omega)$, is the cardinality of the set below